tsrira/RecipeRecommender_Telegram_Bot/README.md

 Check out the bot on Telegram: [Recipe Recommender Telegram Bot](https://t.me/indianreciperecommender_bot)

+## Sample Queries

+1️⃣ Regional Recipes

+“Show me a Punjabi recipe.”

+“Give me a Rajasthani vegetarian dish.”

+“What’s a popular South Indian recipe?”

+“I want a Gujarati recipe for lunch.”

+2️⃣ Ingredients-Based Queries

+“I have paneer, what can I cook?”

+“Give me a recipe with potatoes and peas.”

+“Any recipes with spinach and paneer?”

+“I only have lentils, suggest a recipe.”

+3️⃣ Dish Type

+“I want a curry recipe.”

+“Suggest a dessert recipe.”

+“Give me a recipe for snacks.”

+“Any healthy salad recipes?”

+4️⃣ Special Occasion / Festival Recipes

+“Show me Diwali recipes.”

+“Any Navratri vegetarian dishes?”

+“Suggest a recipe for Onam.”

+“Give me a Valentine’s Day special dish.”

+5️⃣ Quick & Easy

+“I want a recipe under 30 minutes.”

+“Suggest a simple recipe for beginners.”

+“Give me an easy breakfast recipe.”

+6️⃣ Random / Fun Queries

+“Surprise me with a random recipe.”

+“Give me the most popular recipe.”

+“I’m craving something spicy.”

+“Suggest a kid-friendly vegetarian dish.”

 ## ⚙️ Technical Details

 - **Telegram API**: Used to interact with users on Telegram and send responses.